 Care Dimensions helps patients and caregivers communicate needs, navigate the healthcare system and plan for the future.
 Our interdisciplinary team brings together the skills and experience of:

-- Board-certified pediatric palliative care specialists from Boston Children's Hospital who serve as medical directors
+- Board-certified pediatric palliative care physician serves as medical director

 - Pediatric nurse practitioner who coordinates care with the child's primary pediatrician and specialists, and provides clinical care and symptom management

 - Specially trained pediatric nurse case manager who manages symptoms and pain

 - Hospice aide who assists with daily care